sntran/serve/README.md

 `http.createServer` takes a handler with its own incoming and outgoing message objects. `Deno.serve` takes a handler with web standard `Request` and `Response` objects. `Bun.serve` takes an object with a `fetch` method, similar to Cloudflare Workers.
-Workers, however. handles the serving.
+Workers, however, handle the serving.

 This library takes the most common denominator of these APIs and provides a `serve` API that can be used across all runtimes.
 Similar to Bun and Cloudflare